-A node on the canvas or a connection between two nodes can be selected and deleted with the Del key.
+A node or a connection between two nodes can be selected and deleted with the Del key.

-In addition to logical values, PROFINET can also transfer numerical values or texts.
+In addition to logical values, PROFINET or EtherNet/IP can also transfer numerical values or texts.

-The PROFINET output nodes (Write Bool, Write Byte, Write Int32, Write Float, Write String) determine at which address within a module the values are written.
+The PROFINET or EtherNet/IP output nodes (Write Bool, Write Byte, Write Int32, Write Float, Write String) determine at which address within a module the values are written.